tudelft3d/val3dity/README.md

     $ brew tap tudelft3d/software
     $ brew install val3dity

-You can also get the code here, and compile it yourself.
+You can also get the code, and compile it yourself.
 You first need to install the following free libraries:

   1. [CGAL v5.0+](http://www.cgal.org)